rclone/rclone/docs/content/docs.md

 will fall back to the default behaviour and log an error level message to the console.

-Note that `--track-renames` is incompatible with `--no-traverse` and that it uses extra memory to keep track of all the rename candidates.
+Note that `--track-renames` uses extra memory to keep track of all the rename candidates.

 Note also that `--track-renames` is incompatible with `--delete-before` and will select `--delete-after` instead of